wlillisdev/quiz-master/README.md

  [View Homepage Featuers](https://wlillisdev.github.io/quiz-master/index.html)

 __Favicon__
- - As the company logo is a question mark combined with yellow branding it is quiet eye catching.
+ - As the company logo is a question mark i combined this with yellow branding to make an eye catching Favicon.
- - This favicon is quiet eye catching  and will stand out.

 ![favicon](assets/readme/favicon-new.png)

 __Navigation Bar__

-  - The Navigation bar is located at the top of all three Pages.
+  - The Navigation bar is located at the top of all  Pages.
 It is simple but clean design.
 It includes the logo, Home page, Quizzes and Contact Us page.
   - It will allow a visitor to quickly and easily get around the site as each link logically leads to the next.
   - The nav elements also change colour when hovered over and also has an active line under each link when clicked which adds to the user experience.